-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's officers and directors, and persons who own more than 10% of the Company's common stock, to file reports of ownership and changes of ownership with the Securities and Exchange Commission.
+Section 16(a) of the Exchange Act requires the Company's officers and directors, and persons who own more than 10% of the Company's common stock, to file reports of ownership and changes of ownership with the Securities and Exchange Commission.
 Executive officers, directors and greater than 10% shareholders are required by regulation to furnish the Company with copies of all Section 16(a) reports they file.

-Based solely on the Company's review of the copies of the reports it has received and written representations provided to it from the individuals required to file the reports, the Company believes that each of its executive officers and directors has complied with applicable reporting requirements for transactions in the Company's common stock during the year ended December 31, 2021.
+Based solely on the Company's review of the copies of the reports it has received and written representations provided to it from the individuals required to file the reports, the Company believes that each of its executive officers and directors has complied with applicable reporting requirements for transactions in the Company's common stock during the year ended December 31, 2022.